erluxman/erluxman.github.io/src/pages/00018-my-journey-of-100-day-of-flutter/index.md

 On `May 5` i.e. on the 28th day I decided to merge all the tips into a Github Repo called [Awesome Flutter Tips and Tricks](https://github.com/erluxman/awesomefluttertips).

-The repo got well received and it was trending in **#1 in Github** under `dart 🎯` language the other day(Which I only found later).
+The repo got well received and it was trending in **#1 in Github** under `dart 🎯` language the other day (which I only found later).
 In fact it was trending in #1 multiple times over last 100 days, which was a really big thing for me as The most ★ I ever got on repo was around 5.
-I felt like I was was right path doing all these tips.
+I felt like I was was on right path doing all these tips.
 I also got many amazing comments about th e repo.

 ![week4](week_4.jpeg)

 |![week4](week_4_1.png)|![week4](week_4_3.png)|
 |--|--|
 |![week4](week4_2.png)|![week4](week_4_4.png)|